For the complete documentation index, see llms.txt. This page is also available as Markdown.

 No

-A parameter to use when additional authorization needs to be defined for generating the token.
+Parameter to use when it is necessary to define additional authorization for generating the token.

 Currently supports only the basic type.